DreamLineLove/.dotfiles/README.md

 # .dotfiles
 Some parts of the dotfiles I use on my personal machine

-## Upcoming endeavours
+## Current endeavours
-- Josean's mac/tmux video
+- I am following Josean-dev's Neovim and Tmux videos
 - I want to understand what ThePrimeagen's tmux script is doing